Lead Service Line Replacement Program

 Service Line Diagram

-DEP is offering to replace private water service lines that are made of lead or galvanized steel at eligible properties at no cost to homeowners.
+DEP is offering to replace private water service lines that are made of lead or galvanized steel at eligible properties at no cost to property owners.
 Service lines will be replaced with a new, safe copper line.
 If your property is eligible, this program can save you thousands of dollars!

 NYC Service Line Map